Course Maps & Profiles

 2016 ROCHESTER CYCLOCROSS – Course Profile

 2016 Course Description: The new 3.5 km course is grassy, diverse, has punchy small climbs and descents and has some unique woods sections as well.
 Each lap of the course contains approximately 139 feet of vertical climbing per lap (as opposed to 256 feet at our previous Ellison Park venue).
-The race course includes 1 man-made barrier/planks set, one natural barrier obliging riders to dismount their bikes, multiple run-ups, an “elite-only” run-up, a rolling platform on a descent to either ride over or jump from and a Belgian staircase.
+The race course includes 1 man-made barrier/planks set, one natural barrier obliging riders to dismount their bikes, multiple run-ups, a rolling platform on a descent to either ride over or jump from and a Belgian staircase.
 The double-sided pit is located at mid-point on the course and is clearly labeled.

 Overall, the course contains a variety of terrains including grass covered slopes, a section of paved path that is 3 meters wide, as well as dirt sections.
 The course winds through a section of old growth evergreens and uses numerous natural features as technical challenges.